Velocidex/velociraptor-docs/dev/image-guidelines.md

 Additional colors can be used to emphasize particular drawing objects.

 The default Excalidraw color palette is well designed, so only use those colors.
-This makes it easier to ensure that colors used in future can be matched those used in the past.
+This makes it easier to ensure that colors used in future images can be matched those used in the past.

 ## Excalidraw object library